AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 keywords: AEP segment sharing, AEP segments, Platform segments
 ---

-# Audience Sharing Between Audience Manager and Adobe Experience Platform {#aam-aep-segment-sharing}
+# Audience Sharing Between Audience Manager and Adobe Experience Platform {#aam-aep-audience-sharing}

 >[!NOTE]
 >
->This page contains beta documentation that is available to customers of Audience Manager and Adobe Experience Platform and is subject to change before the final product release.
+>This page contains beta documentation for functionality that is available to customers of Audience Manager and Adobe Experience Platform.
+This documentation is subject to change before the final product release.

 ## Overview {#overview}